abeer001-6/india-japan-economic-relations/README.md

 # India-Japan Economic Relations: FDI & Trade Analysis

-A data analysis project examining Japanese Foreign Direct Investment (FDI) into India and India-Japan bilateral trade trends, using publicly available government and industry-body data.
+A data analysis project examining Japanese Foreign Direct Investment (FDI) into India and India-Japan bilateral trade trends, using publicly available government and industry body data.

 ## Motivation

-This project extends my earlier academic study on India-Japan business practices (Hofstede framework, Toyota Kirloskar / Maruti Suzuki / SoftBank-Paytm case studies) into a quantitative, data-driven analysis of the economic relationship between the two countries — built as part of my preparation for an MBA in Japan (Hitotsubashi ICS / UTokyo).
+This project extends my earlier academic study on India-Japan business practices (Hofstede framework, Toyota Kirloskar / Maruti Suzuki / SoftBank-Paytm case studies) into a quantitative, data driven analysis of the economic relationship between the two countries  built as part of my preparation for an MBA in Japan (Hitotsubashi ICS / UTokyo).

 ## What this project does